Introduction

 The Promise and the Illusion

 When AI first entered the medical field, it did so wrapped in optimism.
-Machines could read thousands of X-rays in seconds, analyze patterns invisible to the human eye, and perhaps one day replace the fatigue and fallibility of doctors.
+Machines could read thousands of X rays in seconds, analyze patterns invisible to the human eye, and perhaps one day replace the fatigue and fallibility of doctors.
 Hospitals began integrating algorithms into radiology, oncology, and pathology.
-For a time, the results were impressive.
-AI models could detect diabetic retinopathy, flag early cancers, and even predict patient deterioration before visible symptoms appeared.
+For a time, the results were impressive: AI models could detect diabetic retinopathy, flag early cancers, and even predict patient deterioration before visible symptoms appeared.

 The Problem of Data and Bias